‘I ripped up our marriage license’: Messages between Baby Joe’s mother, her boyfriend detail relationship

 The body of Joe Clyde has never been located.

 Day seven of the trial began around 8 a.m.
-Thursday.
+Thursday. and ended at approximately 2:45 p.m. after the state rested its case and the defense chose not to call any witnesses.

 The jury was chosen from a pool of people in Chattanooga, all of which the judge said had never heard the name “Baby Joe.”
 That jury consists of 12 jurors and four alternates, made up of ten women and six men.